hbc/dc_2016_04/lessons/02_the_filesystem.md

 There are several shortcuts which you should know about, but today we are going to talk about only a few.
 As you continue to work with the shell and on the terminal a lot more, you will come across and hopefully adapt many other shortcuts.

-Dealing with thehome directory is very common.
+Dealing with the home directory is very common.
 So, in the shell the tilde character, "~", is a shortcut for your home directory.
 Navigate to the `dc_sample_data/sra_metadata/`
 directory: